Nsibidi: History

-In Calabar, nsibidi is mostly associated with men's leopard societies such as Ekpe.
-The leopard societies were a legislative, judicial, and executive power before colonisation, especially among the Efik who exerted much influence over the Cross River.
+In old Cross River region, Nsibidi is mostly associated with men's Ekpe society.
+The Ekpe societies were a legislative, judicial, and executive power before colonisation in parts of Aro Confederacy, including Igbos, Efik, Ibibios who exerted much influence over the old Cross River region, located in today's Nigeria.

 Origin

-The origin of nsibidi is attributed to the Ejagham people in Northern Cross River.
-Nsibidi spread throughout the region and was adopted by other cultures and art such as the Igbo uri or uli graphic design.
-In 1909 J. K. Macgregor who collected Nsibidi symbols claimed that nsibidi was formed by the Uguakima, Ebe or Uyanga subgroups of the Igbo people, which legend says were taught the script by baboons.
-However, the Nsibidi of the Ejagham people predates these events and it is believed that Macgregor had been misled by his informants.
+The origin of Nsibidi is now generally attributed to the Ekoi or Ejagham people of the Northern Cross River, though in the 1900s J. K. Macgregor recorded a native tradition attributing it to the Uguakima or Uyanga section of the Igbo people.

+However, the Nsibidi of the Ejagham people predates Macgregor's stay in the area and he may have been misled by his informants.

+A few years later, the anthropologist Percy Amaury Talbot was unable to verify the tradition recorded by Macgregor and concluded that the claims of the Ekoi to have created the system were more plausible.

 Status

 Nsibidi has a wide vocabulary of signs usually imprinted on calabashes, brass ware, textiles, wood sculptures, masquerade costumes, buildings and on human skin.
 Nsibidi has been described as a "fluid system" of communication consisting of hundreds of abstract and pictographic signs.
-Nsibidi was described in the colonial era by P.A.
-Talbot as "a kind of primitive secret writing", Talbot explained that nsibidi was used for messages "cut or painted on split palm stems".
-J.K.
+In the colonial era, Nsibidi was characterized by Talbot as "a kind of primitive secret writing", with Talbot explaining that it was used for messages "cut or painted on split palm stems".
 Macgregor's view was that "The use of nsibidi is that of ordinary writing.
 I have in my possession a copy of the record of a court case from a town of Enion [Enyong] taken down in it, and every detail ... is most graphically described".
 Nsibidi crossed ethnic lines and was a uniting factor among ethnic groups in the Cross River region.

 Uses

-Nsibidi spread to other parts of Nigeria, especially the Igbos who are neighbors to the old Calabar people (the Efik, Ibibio and Annang).
+Nsibidi spread to other parts of Nigeria, especially the Igbos, who are neighbors to the old Calabar people (the Efik, Ibibio and Annang).